EthanVIII/pilcrow/README.md

 # pilcrow
-Pilcrow is scientific programming language with C style sensibilities.
+Pilcrow is scientific programming language with sensibilities of clean modern programming.
 It will have two modes, Interpreted/simulated and compiled in LLVM.